rosefromthedead/effing-mad/README.md

 <sup>\* `effing-mad` not guaranteed to become popular.
 Use at own risk.</sup>

 This whole mess can be seen in action in the [`examples/`](./examples/) directory.
-Check out the "basic" example first, unless you're really smart and brave.
+Check out the "basic" example first, unless you're really smart or brave or something.

 ## why
 *TL;DR: API experimentation and fun*